choderalab/yank-benchmark/c-Met_hinge_binders/analysis-results/README.md

 ## Common to both Explicit and Implicit

 * In each folder is the static `yank analyze report` files in Jupyter Notebook format
-* In each folder is the `*scatter.py` script which makes the FEP+ vs YANK free energy comparison
-    * The Python script makes the `*hinge_vs_fepp.png` images
-    * Data for these images drawn from the Jupyter Notebook files
 * In each folder is the `auto` protocol path breakdown outputs in the `{phase}_{solvent}_paths.png` files
     * In the top level `analysis-results` folder is the `path_plot_script.py` script which makes these images
     * The individual `.yaml` files are not included in this analysis for path output.